Many people make a conscious decision to pursue a career in mental health.

 Here are some of their findings:

 The American Art Therapy Association reports that art therapists have worked hard during the pandemic.
-They adapted to the lockdowns by providing art therapy online to clients that were locked down at home.
+They adapted to the lockdowns by providing art therapy online to clients who were locked down at home.

 During the pandemic, the American Art Therapy Association conducted a survey of art therapists.
 The majority of art therapists reported that their clients experienced anxiety during lockdowns.